On complemented copies of the space $c_0$ in spaces $C_p(X\times Y)$: Introduction

-Moreover, for pseudocompact $X$ the above conditions are equivalent to: \item $C_{p}(X)$ contains an infinite dimensional complemented metrizable subspace. \end{enumerate} \end{theorem} Consequently, if the space $C_{p}(X)$ contains a complemented copy of $(c_0)_{p}$, the same holds for $C_{p}(X\times Y)$ for all non-empty Tychonoff spaces $Y$.
+Moreover, for pseudocompact $X$ the above conditions are equivalent to: \item $C_{p}(X)$ contains an infinite dimensional complemented metrizable subspace. \end{enumerate} \end{theorem} Consequently, if the space $C_{p}(X)$ contains a complemented copy of $(c_0)_{p}$, the same holds for $C_{p}(X\times Y)$ for all non-empty Tychonoff spaces $Y$, since such $C_p(X\times Y)$ contains a complemented copy of $C_p(X)$.
 The converse implication does not hold (e.g. for $X=\beta\omega$).

-The condition (1) in Theorem \ref{ba-ka1} is a variant of the celebrated Josefson--Nissenzweig theorem for $C_p(X)$ spaces.
-Recall here that the Josefson--Nissenzweig theorem asserts that for each infinite-dimensional Banach space $E$ there exists a sequence $(x_n^*)_n$ in the dual space $E^*$ convergent to $0$ in the weak$^{*}$ topology of $E^*$ and such that $\|x_n^*\|=1$ for every $n\in\omega$, see e.g. \cite{Diestel} (a proof for the case $E=C(K)$ was provided in \cite{KSZ}, too).
+Condition (1) in Theorem \ref{ba-ka1} is a variant of the celebrated Josefson--Nissenzweig theorem for $C_p(X)$ spaces.
+Recall here that the Josefson--Nissenzweig theorem asserts that for each infinite-dimensional Banach space $E$ there exists a sequence $(x_n^*)_n$ in the dual space $E^*$ convergent to $0$ in the weak$^{*}$ topology of $E^*$ and such that $\|x_n^*\|=1$ for every $n\in\omega$, see e.g. \cite{Diestel} (a proof for the case $E=C(K)$ was provided in \cite[Section 3]{KSZ}, too).

 The main results of the present paper generalize Theorems \ref{cembranos}.(2) and \ref{product_compact_jnp} to pseudocompact spaces in the following way.